Continued Pain and Symptoms Post-Excision

 - they believe it’s too “risky” to remove

-- they believe that Lupron will clean it up (it won’t!).
+- they believe that Lupron will clean it up (it won’t!)

-Some leave endometriosis behind unintentionally because they don’t have the skills to recognize subtle appearances of endometriosis; or they don’t excise deep enough or with wide enough margins.
+- they don’t have the skills to recognize subtle appearances of endometriosis

-Endometriosis left behind can be a continued source of pain.
 If you’ve had 2 or more excision surgeries with the same surgeon and are not getting relief from these surgeries, it’s a good idea to get a second opinion from another excision surgeon.
 Some of the top excision surgeons will also refer you to a trusted colleague of theirs if they’ve done 2 excisions but you still have recurrence or pain.

 Generally speaking, studies suggest that if endometriosis recurs in a person, it usually happens within 3-5 years in about 50% of people with recurrence.
 While for some patients endometriosis could recur quite quickly, such as 6 months post surgery, data suggests that this would be the case in a very low percentage of individuals.
-If your surgery was just a few months ago however, and you have continued symptoms and pain, this may point to any of the following:

 Be gentle with yourself